asimwe1/rust_chatapp/site/guide/6-state.md

 }
 ```

+! note The above examples uses [Diesel] with some fictional `Logs` type.

+  The example above contains the use of a `Logs` type that is application
+  specific and not built into Rocket.
+It also uses [Diesel]'s query-building
+  syntax.
+Rocket does not provide an ORM.
+It is up to you to decide how to model
+  your application's data.

 If your application uses features of a database engine that are not available
 by default, for example support for `chrono` or `uuid`, you may enable those
 features by adding them in `Cargo.toml` like so: